 Louise Seamster, University of Tennessee Knoxville

-On Friday, March 23rd, a related workshop was convened in Ann Arbor.
-This conversation took up some of the issues presented on Thursday, considering Emergency Management as not only a local but also a national project, which engages with systems of infrastructure, environment, and culture at multiple scales.
+On Friday, March 23rd, 2018, a related workshop was convened in Ann Arbor.
+This conversation took up some of the issues presented at this event, considering emergency management as not only a local but also a national project, which engages with systems of infrastructure, environment, and culture at multiple scales.

 (Overpass Light Brigade)

 The Conflict Shoreline: Colonization as Climate Change in the Negev Desert